bmatsuo/urxvt-tabbedex/README.md

 ```
 new_tab         create a new tab at the next highest index
 rename_tab      rename the active tab
-next_tab        make the next tab active (and rolling over back to the first tab)
+next_tab        make active the next tab (eventually cycling around)
-prev_tab        make the previous tab active (and rolling over back to the last tab)
+prev_tab        make active the previous tab (eventually cycling around)
+last_tab        make active the tab at the highest index
+goto_tab_nn     make the tab at index *nn* the active tab
-move_tab_left   swap the active tab with that on the left.
+move_tab_left   swap the active tab with that on the left
-move_tab_right  swap the active tab with that on the right.
+move_tab_right  swap the active tab with that on the right
 ```

 ##Differences from [stepb/urxvt-tabbedex](http://github.com/stepb/urxvt-tabbedex)